-Each person may speak a maximum of 3 minutes.
-Speaking times are not transferable, and vacated speaking times shall be assigned to the two alternate speakers on the waiting list.
-Sspeakers may not use pPublic cCommentary-reserved time to address Council on an agenda item for which a public hearing is scheduled for the same meeting.
+Speaking times are not transferable, and speakers may not use Public Commentary time to address Council on an agenda item for which a public hearing is scheduled for the same meeting.
 Also, speakers who are not present or available when recognized by the Chair shall lose the opportunity to speak.

-On the morning of theday of a regular meeting of the City Council, the City Clerk shall sign up persons interested in speaking during the time designated as Public Commentary Reserved Time_as follows:
+On the day of a regular meeting of the City Council, the City Clerk shall sign up persons interested in speaking during the time designated as Public Commentary as follows:

 - a.
-Between 8 a.m. and 1 p.m. the clerk shall accept requests to sign up for speaking times for Public Commentary.
-At 1 p.m.Prior to the meeting, the City Clerk will create an ordered list of speakers by priority group.
-All speakers within each priority group will be placed in random order by the City Clerk (using a randomization tool).-speaking times will be allocated to people who have requested them in the following order of priority Priority groups shall be as follows, in order: - Persons wishing to address Council on agenda items who have not spoken during at the previous two public comment reserved times meetings. - Other persons wishing to address Council on agenda items.
+Between 8 a.m. and 1 p.m. the clerk shall accept requests to sign up for Public Commentary.
+Prior to the meeting, the City Clerk will create an ordered list of speakers by priority group.
+All speakers within each priority group will be placed in random order by the City Clerk (using a randomization tool).
+Priority groups shall be as follows, in order: - Persons wishing to address Council on agenda items who have not spoken at the previous two meetings. - Other persons wishing to address Council on agenda items. - Persons wishing to address Council on items not on the agenda who have not spoken at the previous two meetings. - Persons wishing to address Council on any other matter.

-- Persons wishing to address Council on items not on the agenda who have not spoken at the previous two meetings. - Persons wishing to address Council on any other matter. - b.
-After Between 1 p.m. and 5 p.m. on the day of a meeting, on that same day, speakers wishing to the City Clerk shall accept any additional requests to address sign up for Public Commentary and shall place these speakers at the end of the entire priority group list in the order received.
-Council on any matter will be signed up strictly on a first come, first served basis for any remaining times.
-Two alternates may also be designated.
-The Clerk shall inform people who have requested but not received speaking times of the status of their request.
+b.
+Between 1 p.m. and 5 p.m. on the day of a meeting, the City Clerk shall accept any additional requests to sign up for Public Commentary and shall place these speakers at the end of the entire priority group list in the order received.